r-o-s-h-a-n/semisupervisedFL/README.md

 ### Build a new experiment
 To build a new experiment you may wish to make the following modifications:
 1. Add a new config file to `config/` for a new experiment specifying different hyperparameters you want to try as well as model and data configurations.
 2. Add a new model to the file `models.py`.
-A new model must inherit from the class `Model` and specify a `__call__` method.
+A new model must inherit from the class `Model` and specify a `__call__` method and a `preprocess` method.
 The `__call__` method must return a compiled tf keras model.
+The `preprocess` method must preprocess a tf Dataset to be trained by the model.
 3. Add a new experiment loop algorithm to `experiments.py`.
 Currently only a supervised training experiment loop is specified.
 It is likely that this algorithm can be extended to self supervised and semisupervised settings by just swapping the model in `models.py`.
-In addition, if you are using a new model that has different data inputs and targets, you will need to specify a new preprocess function in `dataloader.py`.